kwankhede/Statistical-Thinking-for-Humanities-Scholars/Chapter 3: Probability and Uncertainty.md

 - Can you think of examples where **correlation was misunderstood as causation**?
 - How can probability help you make better everyday decisions?

----

-## 🚀 Coming Up Next:

-📘 **Chapter 4: Distributions and Sampling Theory**
-→ Learn about normal curves, skewness, sampling errors, and more!